 Disaster 1: Fiery flare-ups

 We’ve all been there: everything’s cooking along merrily on the grill and whoosh—a sudden flare-up claims your eyebrows.
 Cooking over fire involves, well, fire, but there are some tried-and-true ways to avoid really disastrous flames.
-Each time you finish cooking, turn the heat up high to burn off grease and residue, and clean the grill with a wire brush.
+Each time you finish cooking, turn the heat up high to burn off grease and residue, and clean the grill.
 Fat flares easy, so trim extra fat and skin on the meat where you can.
 Create a “two-zone” fire of high and low heat, and move food to the low heat zone until the flames die down.
 For flares that aren’t close to food, consider dousing them with baking soda, which is more effective than a squirt of water, or close the lid for a few minutes to cut the oxygen supply to the flames.

 Disaster 2: Steak cinders and cremated chicken

 Higher isn’t necessarily better when it comes to grilling temps, especially for meat like chicken and pork that need to be cooked all the way through before serving.
 Keep the temperature too high and you’ll end up with an outside that’s black and an inside that’s raw—not a nice combination.
 (If you like a rare steak, on the other hand, higher temperatures can be good.)
 Also, don’t add sugary barbecue sauces to your meat until just before they’ve reached their desired doneness—any sooner and you’ll get a bitter coating of burned sugar rather than tasty caramelization.
+(Pro tip: to grill the perfect steak, here’s a helpful video.)

 Disaster 3: Raw meat